-As the economy plummets into a recession, the pandemic has left American colleges and wiluniversities reeling, shuttering their campuses and refunding unused student services.
+As the economy plummets into a recession, the pandemic has left American colleges and universities reeling, shuttering their campuses and refunding millions of dollars in unused student services.
 Emory, following the lead of other schools, has implemented cost-saving measures in an attempt to mitigate the damage.

-Chief Financial Officer and Executive Vice President for Business and Administration Christopher Augostini told the Wheel that the largest financial impact from the pandemic has been on the University’s available liquid assets, or cash.
+Chief Financial Officer and Executive Vice President for Business and Administration Christopher Augostini told the Wheel that the largest financial effect on the pandemic has been on the University’s available liquid assets, or cash.